Ron Hines DVM PhD

 I mentioned the three causes of jaundice in the last paragraph – too much raw heme residue from too many destroyed red blood cells, a liver damaged to the point where it can no longer process the bilirubin/albumin complex that is arriving via the blood stream or some form of obstruction to bile leaving the body through the pet’s bile duct.

 Others cases of jaundice result from adverse reactions to medications (such as acetaminophen (Tylenol), anti-seizure medications like phenobarbital or primidone, high-end doses of metronidazole, methimazole or diazepam, sulfa and tetracycline antibiotics anticancer drugs, etc) or exposure to toxic compounds (herbicides, fungicides, insecticides, rodent poisons, zinc, aflatoxins, poison mushrooms, blue-green algae, etc.).
 These are sometimes called compounds that have the potential to cause “xenobiotic hepatotoxicity”.

 Obstructive Jaundice (post-hepatic jaundice)

 The second most common cause of jaundice is obstruction or interference in the function of the system that conveys the bilirubin-containing bile from the liver to the intestine (the pet’s biliary tree).
 That can include gallstones, cholangiohepatitis, liver or pancreatic cancer in older pets.

 The third most common cause of jaundice occurs when abnormally large numbers of red blood cells are destroyed in your pet’s circulatory system (intravascular hemolysis).
 As expected, those pets will probably be anemic as well and it quite common for their spleen to be enlarges because it is the spleen’s responsibility to trap damaged red blood cells.
 It is quite common for substantial amounts of urobilinogen to be present in the urine of these pets as well.
-Red blood cell destruction of this type (intravascular hemolysis) is commonly due to blood parasites or autoimmune disease (autoimmune hemolytic anemia).
+Red blood cell destruction of this type (intravascular hemolysis) is commonly due to blood parasites or autoimmune diseases affecting the blood (autoimmune hemolytic anemia).